renkun-ken/rlist/README.md

       lang=list(r=1,cpp=4,python=2)))
 ```

-This type of data is non-relational since it does not well fit the shape of a data frame yet it can be easily stored in JSON or YAML format.
-In R, list object is flexible enough to represent a wide range of non-relational datasets like this.
+This type of data is non-relational since it does not well fit the shape of a data frame,  yet it can be easily stored in JSON or YAML format.
+In R, list objects are flexible enough to represent a wide range of non-relational datasets like this.
 This package provides a wide range of functions to query and manipulate this type of data.

 The following examples use `str()` to show the structure of the output.